-Vacations are a way for family to reconnect.
+Vacations are a way for the whole family to reconnect.

 We just came back from seven, sun-filled days in Mexico and in hindsight, it was hard to believe that I was nervous about vacationing with family before we went.
 Looking back, it was the best decision we could have made.